lindseymraz/BOINC4Science/BOINC Projects.md

 # Active BOINC projects - Find one to contribute to!

 It can be a bit confusing finding projects to crunch since there are so many.
 Some are defunct or have filled their purpose.
 Here's some that are reasonably active.
+This is a project of the [/r/BOINC4Science subreddit](http://reddit.com/r/BOINC4Science)

-If you plan on signing up for several projects or managing several machines, the BOINC Account Manager can make this much faster and quicker.
+If you plan on signing up for several projects or managing several machines, the [BOINC Account Manager](https://www.boincstats.com/bam/) can make this much faster and quicker.
 It is a good idea to have a minimum of two projects in case one project runs out of work or is temporarily down.
 You can set your less preferred project to "0" weight/resource share so it will only be crunched if your primary project is out of work.

 ⚠️ I haven't thoroughly researched each project's options/history/etc so this is a work in progress.
-If you know of anything which should be added/removed/updated, please add it in the comments.
+If you know of anything which should be added/removed/updated, please create an issue on this repo, message /u/makeasnek on reddit, or submit a pull request.
+Please cite where you found the information ⚠️

 # Key: